Hajo Wandschneider

-Hajo Wandschneider (December 21, 1925 in Hamburg - March 25, 2017 in Hamburg) was a German defense lawyer.
+Hajo Wandschneider (December 21, 1925 in Hamburg – March 25, 2017 in Hamburg) was a German defense lawyer.

 Biography

-Wandschneider was son of the defense attorney Erich Wandschneider, defended u. a.
-Conrad Ahlers in the Spiegel affair and the RAF (Red Army Faction) terrorist, Susanne Albrecht.
+Wandschneider was the son of the defense attorney Erich Wandschneider.
+He defended inter alia Conrad Ahlers in the Spiegel affair and the RAF (Red Army Faction) terrorist, Susanne Albrecht.
 He also defended the choirmaster and composer Erich Bender and the orthopedist Rupprecht Bernbeck in court.

 Career

 Wandschneider was a member of the German section of Amnesty International and a founding member of the Hamburg section.